 If your application also used GTK+ 3.0, you could use

 $ libtool --mode=link gcc `pkg-config --cflags --libs gstreamer-1.0 gtk+-3.0` -o myprog myprog.c

 Those are back-ticks (on the same key with the tilde on US keyboards), not single quotes.

 For bigger projects, you should integrate pkg-config use in your

 Makefile, or integrate with autoconf using the pkg.m4 macro (providing

-It is possible to develop and compile against an uninstalled copy of gstreamer and gst-plugins-* (for example, against git checkouts).
-This allows you to develop against and test the latest GStreamer version without having to install it and without interfering with your system-wide GStreamer setup.
+It is possible to develop and compile against an uninstalled copy of GStreamer and its plugins, for example, against git checkouts.
+This enables you to test the latest version of GStreamer without interfering with your system-wide GStreamer installation.